RoyalVeterinaryCollege/Folium/README.md

 * Following the Build steps above locally
 * Our prefered development environment is [Visual Studio Code](https://code.visualstudio.com/)
-* In the Folium.Ui project there are a number of predefined Visual Studio tasks which in run the various gulp tasks, or you can run them directly from the command line.
+* In the Folium.Ui project there are a number of predefined Visual Studio tasks which in run the various ng tasks, or you can run them directly from the command line e.g. `npm start` will serve the UI project using `ng serve` this will automatically watch for changes to the code and reload the page.
-* There is a gulp watch task which will automatically transpile the typescript, sass files and sync the files to the wwwroot folder.
-You should run this task in the background whilst developing Folium.Ui, there is also a watch.bat and watch.command which can be run directly from the relevant OS.

 ### Dependencies